pastly/movenseed/README.md

 * `./movenseed.py -s prework -H Documents/Work\ Files/`
 * `./movenseed.py -s prework -H ../projects`

-If given a torrentfile and a single HERE directory, Prework will generate size information for a HERE directory that is missing its files.
-Without the --no-make-subdirectory option, prework will create a subdirectory in HERE using the name contained in the torrentfile and place sizes.mns in that.
-If the torrentfile is only for a single file, the flag is ignored and no subdirectory is made
+If given torrentfiles and a single HERE directory, prework will generate size (not hash) information for a HERE directory that is missing its files.
+For torrents that would download multiple files, a subdirectory under HERE will be made for it (unless `--no-make-subdirectory` is specified).
+Multiple torrentfiles can be given.
+This isn't recommended with a mix of torrents for a single file and torrents for multiple files because the placement and contents of the sizes.mns may be unexpected, especially if you are crazy enough to give `--no-make-subdirectory`.

 * `./movenseed.py -s prework -t torrents/family-pics-1.torrent -H /media/pics/family`
     * Generates size information based on information from the given torrent and puts it a subdirectory of HERE.
-For example: "HERE/family pics 1"
+For example: "/media/pics/family/family pics 1/sizes.mns"
+* `./movenseed.py -s prework -t torrents/family-pics-*.torrent -H /media/pics/family`
+    * If multiple torrentfiles are given (and each is for multiple files) this will make a subdirectory for each inside of HERE.
 * `./movenseed.py -s prework -t torrents/xtreme-linux.iso.torrent -H /media/linuxes`
-    * Similar to the above, but does not make a subdirectory in HERE since the torrentfile would only download a single file.
+    * Since the torrentfile would only download a single file, size information is placed in /media/linuxes/sizes.mns"

 ### Postwork